Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Narrow cylinder

 Therefore, we can assume that $|Q|\le |P|$ for each such path $P$.
 This implies that (I4) holds.
-Furthermore, $|P\cup Q|\le 8$, and by Theorem~\ref{thm-planechar}, at most two faces of $G$ are in the disk bounded by $P\cup Q$.
+Furthermore, $|P\cup Q|\le 8$, and by Theorem~\ref{thm-planechar}, at most two faces of $G$ are in the open disk bounded by $P\cup Q$.
+Furthermore, if there are two, then $|P|=|Q|=4$ and the unique edge in the disk joins the middle vertices of $P$ and $Q$.

-Suppose that (I5) is false, and the ring $R_i$ for some $i\in\{1,2\}$ contains adjacent vertices $r_1$ and $r_2$ of degree two.
-By (I3), we have $|R_i|\ge 4$, and by the previous paragraph, the internal face incident with $r_1r_2$ has length at least $6$.
-We apply induction to the graph obtained by contracting the edge $r_1r_2$, and obtain $w(G, \{R_1,R_2\})\le \cyl(|R_{3-i}|,|R_i|-1)+1\le \cyl(|R_1|,|R_2|)$.
+Suppose that (I5) is false, and a non-vertex-like ring $R_i$ for some $i\in\{1,2\}$ contains adjacent vertices $r_1$ and $r_2$ of degree two.
+By the previous paragraph, the face incident with $r_1r_2$ has length at least $6$.
+We apply induction or Theorem~\ref{thm:4cycles} to the graph obtained by contracting the edge $r_1r_2$ (in the latter case, observe that the graph is not a broken chain, since if $|R_1|=4$, then all other non-contractible $4$-cycles are vertex-disjoint from $R_1$).
+We conclude that $w(G, \{R_1,R_2\})\le \cyl(|R_{3-i}|,|R_i|-1)+1\le \cyl(|R_1|,|R_2|)$.
 Hence, assume that (I5) holds.
 Together with the observations from the previous paragraph, this implies that $G$ is well-behaved.

 If $|R_1|=|R_2|=7$ and $G$ contains a non-contractible $(\le\!6)$-cycle, then by induction we have $w(G, \{R_1,R_2\})\le 2\cyl(6,7)\le \cyl(7,7)$, hence we can assume that if $|R_1|=|R_2|=7$, then all non-contractible cycles have length at least seven.